MediaComem/docker-brownbag/README.md

 container" is frequently a good rule of thumb, it is not a hard and fast rule.
 Use your best judgment to keep containers as clean and modular as possible.)

-If containers depend on each other, you can use Docker container networks to ensure that these containers can communicate.

-For our Node.js application, we will therefore run 2 containers:
+For our Node.js application, we will therefore run **2 containers**:

 * 1 container to run a MongoDB server.
 * 1 container to run the Node.js application.

 This will make it easy to, for example, horizontally scale our application by running more than 1 Node.js application container, while keeping only 1 MongoDB server container.

+(It's also possible to run more than 1 MongoDB server container, but that is more complicated as it requires the setup of [MongoDB replication][mongo-replication].
+That is outside the scope of this tutorial.)

 [Back to top](#readme)